-Call the number 845 384 2445.
+Dial the number 845 384 2445 on your cell phone.
 It’s free.
 You will be offered a short poem.
 This is not a new idea.
 Rather it’s a nice way to share some humanity.
-Each month a poet or song writer will offer a short poem or lyric.
+Each month a poet or songwriter will offer a short poem or lyric.
 The number may change but the service will remain the same.
-Jennifer Lewis Bennett is featured until the end of October.
+Fred Duignan is featured until the end of February, 2018.

 Dial-A-Poem is a phone-based service started in 1968 by poet John Giorno after a phone conversation with his friend William Burroughs.
 Fifteen phone lines were connected to individual answering machines; anyone could phone Giorno Poetry Systems and listen for free to a poem offered from various live recordings.